xonsh/xonsh/docs/xonshrc.rst

 =========================
 Xonsh allows you to customize your shell behavior with run control files, called "xonshrc" files.
-These files are written either in the Xonsh language (a superset of Python) or in Python and are executed exactly once at startup, only when running in interactive mode.
+These files are written either in the Xonsh language (a superset of Python) or in Python and are executed exactly once at startup.

 The control file usually contains:

 * Assignment statements setting `environment variables <envvars.html>`_.
 This includes standard OS environment variables that affect other programs and many that Xonsh uses for itself.
-* ``xonfig`` commands to load selected add-ins ("`xontribs<tutorial_xontrib.html#loading-xontribs>`")
+* ``xontrib`` commands to load selected add-ins ("`xontribs<tutorial_xontrib.html#loading-xontribs>`").
-* Xonsh function definitions
+* Xonsh function definitions.
 * `Alias definitions <aliases.html>`_, many of which invoke the above functions with specified arguments.

+First of all, you need to know about the home directory ``~/.xonshrc`` control file.
+This file is commonly used to put configurations for the user interactive prompt and it is executed automatically only for interactive Xonsh sessions.

+There are also a few places where Xonsh looks for run control files.
+These files will be executed automatically in both interactive and non-interactive modes, and you need to use the `$XONSH_INTERACTIVE <envvars.html#xonsh-interactive>`_ and `$XONSH_LOGIN <envvars.html#xonsh-login>`_ environment variables to determine what code you want to execute in each mode.
+Here is the list of run control files and directories:

+* Cross-desktop group (XDG) compliant ``~/.config/xonsh/rc.xsh`` control file.
-The system-wide ``xonshrc`` file controls options that are applied to all users of Xonsh on a given system.
+* The system-wide control file ``/etc/xonsh/xonshrc`` for Linux and OSX and in ``%ALLUSERSPROFILE%\xonsh\xonshrc`` on Windows.
+It controls options that are applied to all users of Xonsh on a given system.
-You can create this file in ``/etc/xonsh/xonshrc`` for Linux and OSX and in ``%ALLUSERSPROFILE%\xonsh\xonshrc`` on Windows.

-Xonsh also allows a per-user run control file in your home directory, either directly in the home directory at ``~/.xonshrc`` or, for XDG compliance, at ``~/.config/xonsh/rc.xsh``.
+* The home-based directory ``~/.config/xonsh/rc.d/`` and system ``/etc/xonsh/rc.d/`` can contain ``.xsh`` files.
+They will be executed at startup in order.
+This allows for drop-in configuration where your configuration can be split across scripts and common and local configurations more easily separated.

+In addition:

+* Use ``xonsh --no-rc`` to prevent using control files.
+* Use ``xonsh --rc snail.xsh`` to run only a certain control file.

 The options set per user override settings in the system-wide control file.

-Xonsh also supports configuration directories, from which all ``.xsh`` files will be sourced in order.
-This allows for drop-in configuration where your configuration can be split across scripts and common and local configuration more easily separated.
-By default, if the directory ``~/.config/xonsh/rc.d`` exists, any ``*.xsh`` files within will be sourced at startup.

 Xonsh provides 2 wizards to create your own "xonshrc".  ``xonfig web`` provides basic settings, and ``xonfig wizard`` steps you through all the available options.